Do ticks and Lyme disease make you wary of going outdoors?

 Ontarians are fortunate to have an abundance of wilderness that provides us with ample opportunity to enjoy the outdoors.
 But one thing to keep in mind when outside—especially in wooded areas and those with tall grasses, bushes and shrubs—is Lyme disease.

-Lyme disease is spread to humans through the bite of an infected, Blacklegged Tick and health officials are seeing an increase in the number of cases in the province.
+Lyme disease is spread to humans through the bite of an infected Blacklegged Tick.
+Health officials are seeing an increase in the number of cases in the province each year.

-The most common symptom of Lyme disease is an expanding skin rash, which can appear between three and 30 days after a bite.
+The most common symptom of Lyme disease is an expanding skin rash, which can appear between 3-30 days after a bite.
 However, many people never get or see a rash.
+This can be very problematic as missing treatment in the first stage of the disease will push you into the second stage.

 “It is important to see your health care provider as early as possible if you have symptoms or if you feel unwell in the weeks following a tick bite,” says Dr. Williams.
 “The earlier treatment is received the better.”